Crazy Puppy Zoomies: Wild Running, Jumping, and Biting

 In my twenty-year career as a professional dog trainer, I’ve often had dog guardians ask me why their puppy runs crazy like a devil dog daily, sometimes twice a day.
 The puppies are running so fast that their back legs often end up at the front of their body, looking like some weird creature.
 This is often accompanied by jumping on furniture, grabbing pant legs, mouthing hands, and even knocking children over.
 How often are pet parents asking me?
 About once a month!
 That frequency in itself should help those unsure about this crazy dog behavior realize it is normal.
 No, your puppy is not possessed by Satan!

-3 Tips to help you survive the Puppy Zoomies
+3 Tips to help you survive the Crazy Puppy Zoomies

 The good news is that it’s typically a puppy thing.
 Meaning, after about a year of age, a puppy does this behavior less and less.
 Of course, that also means your cute little puppy is definitely turning into an adult dog.
 No more sweet puppy breath.